jcraigk/storykey/README.md

 pensive ellen-ripley surpass musician unhappy pug drink-vodka dove opulent dante-alighieri diagnose huckleberry-finn frantic sister eat-pretzels mozart cunning meerkat trim balloonist rich ocelot step john-wayne civilian convict locust
 ````

-This paragraph or seed phrase can be deterministically decoded back into its original format using the same version of StoryKey.
-The locale of the story (e.g. `Miami`), identifies that version.
+This paragraph or seed phrase can be deterministically decoded back into its original form using the same version of StoryKey.
+The locale of the story (e.g. `Miami`) identifies that version.
 During key recovery, an exception will be raised if:
  * the `version slug` does not match the current version of StoryKey
  * the embedded `checksum` does not match the expected value